trcclub/eagleanurag.github.io/README.md

 # Portfolio Website.
 Web Portfolio to showcase projects and skills in better manner.

-Get this template from @vinaysomawat here : https://github.com/eagleanurag/eagleanurag.github.io
+Get this template from @eagleanurag here : https://github.com/eagleanurag/eagleanurag.github.io

 ### About me
 * Programming Profile Page